Ten reasons to wander

 Seek out the perfect brew with a view on Victoria's High Country Brewery Trail.
-Weaving a scenic path to the region's best beers, the trail takes in newcomers Rutherglen Brewery, Social Bandit and Blizzard Brewery, as well as established favourites Sweetwater Brewing Company, Bright Brewery, Bridge Road Brewers and Black Dog Brewery.
+Weaving a scenic path to the region's best beers, the trail takes in nine producers, including newer faces Rutherglen Brewery, Blizzard Brewing Company and sustainably minded Mitta Mitta, as well as established favourites Bright Brewery, Bridge Road Brewers and Black Dog Brewery.

-Beyond beer, try the Beechworth Cider at Amulet Wines, the artisan gins at Hurdle Creek Still or, the bees knees, honey mead at Beechworth Honey.
+Beyond beer, try the artisan gins at Hurdle Creek Still or, the bees knees, honey mead at Beechworth Honey.

 Wherever you go, you're never far from a lovingly crafted tipple.